-Snowy 2.0's pumping capabilities work in a 'closed' system - water is recycled between the two storages so the same water can be used to generate power more than once, making the most of available water.
-Snowy Hydro already has pumped-hydro capabilities at the Tumut 3 power station - it is proven technology used across the world.
+Hydro-power will be generated by falling water spinning Snowy 2.0's giant reversible turbines, which can also pump water in the opposite direction.
+Snowy 2.0's pumping capabilities work in a 'closed' system - water is recycled between the upper dam (Tantangara) and lower dam (Talbingo) so the same water can be used to generate power more than once, making the most of available water.
+Snowy Hydro already has pumped hydro capabilities at the Tumut 3 power station - it is proven technology used across the world.